-With its headquarters in York, Ebor Academy Trust is a teacher-led multi-academy trust – a family of schools with a sense of responsibility for each other.
+With its headquarters in York, Ebor Academy Trust is a values-led multi-academy trust – a family of schools with a sense of responsibility for each other.

 Ours is a mixed trust comprising both Community and Church schools.
 We have strong links with York St John University, work closely with the Diocese of York and have established many successful and innovative partnerships with organisations sharing common values and the same moral purpose.